artemisworks/python-games/README.md

-This is just a placeholder document.
+This is where all my work-in-progress games in Python are stored.